Executive Committee and Appointed Positions

 Donna Caneen - ASCAP/BMI Compiler

-Amy Steiner - Recording Secretary, Convention Project Manager
+Amy J Steiner - Recording Secretary, Convention Project Manager

 Col. Thomas Rotondi (US Army) (ret.) - Advisory Council Chair